ajmckeen/ajmckeen/README.md

 - <b>Global Stem Initiative in Robotics (OpenSTEM)</b>
   - This was an IQP (Interactive Qualifying Project) directed by Brad Miller and Joesph Doiron.
 Our role was to create resources, support infrastructure, and communication platforms for WPI's OpenSTEM platform under the Global School, mainly focused on supporitng robotics teachers around the world
-  - Initiative generated this WPI marketing articles, apparently our project was highly marketable:
+  - Initiative generated these WPI marketing articles, apparently our project was highly marketable:
     -  https://www.wpi.edu/news/innovative-robot-kits-aim-spread-global-stem-access-opportunities-and-inspiration
     -  https://www.wpi.edu/news/wpi-interim-president-wole-soboyejo-importance-global-stem-education-dreaming-big-and-being
     -  https://www.wpi.edu/news/revolutionary-and-affordable-new-robotics-system-makes-debut-2022-first-global-challenge-win